-The Music for Healing and Transition Program (http:/www.mhtp.org) is the largest and oldest of the accredited training programs, founded in 1994.
-Melinda Gardiner is currently the Executive Director.
-The five training modules are taught in many locations around the US and students are assigned Advisers to aid their studies.
+The Music for Healing and Transition Program (http:/www.mhtp.org), the largest and oldest of the accredited training programs, was founded in 1994.
+Dr. John Wyble is currently the Executive Director.
+All of the training modules are offered in many locations around the US and students are assigned Advisers to aid their studies.
+Three of the five training modules are available as online video conferences, so you only have to travel for two of the weekend training sessions if you prefer.
 Alice knows a number of graduates of this program and all were happy with their training.
-However, if classes are not conducted in a location near you (as was a problem for Alice in Wyoming), completing this program could require a lot of travel (and related expenses).
 MHTP accepts most instruments and voice for therapeutic musician training.
 Graduates are known as Certified Music Practitioners (CMP).

 The Clinical Musician Certification Program (www.harpforhealing.com) was started by Laurie Riley (who was one of the founding members of MHTP) in 2002, was run by Dee Sweeney for eight years, and since August 2015 has been owned and directed by Mary Stevens.
 This program is a 2-level, self-paced course open to any musicians.
 The CMCP is a good choice for individuals who do not live near formal training opportunities.
 Each student is assigned a Mentor who helps guide the student through the program.
-Alice was certified in this program in 2012 and she currently works as a Mentor.
+Alice was certified in this program in 2012 and she worked as a Mentor for seven years.
 Graduates are known as Certified Clinical Musicians (CCM).

-The International Harp Therapy Program (http:/www.harptherapyinternational.com), directed by Christina Tourin, differs a bit from the other programs because admission is limited to harp players and frequently the patient is also involved in playing the instrument.
+The International Harp Therapy Program (http:/www.harptherapyinternational.com), directed by Christina Tourin, differs a bit from the other programs because admission is limited to harp players and Certified Practitioners offer both bedside music (repertoire from many genres) and interactive work with their patients.
 After 10 years as a classroom-based training program, IHTP has redesigned their training so that Level 1 is accessible to students anywhere who cannot travel.
 Their on-line lectures are incorporated into a comprehensive Study-At-Home format which has been available since January 2016.
 Alice has maintained certification in this program since 2010.
 Graduates are known as Certified Therapeutic Harp Practitioners (CTHP).